medszilla26/eat-da-burger/README.md

 ## Installation

-No installation neccessary just head to this heroku link to start using app.
+No installation neccessary just head to https://fierce-eyrie-21522.herokuapp.com/ to start using app.

 ## Usage